Nickelback bassist weighs in on why the band are so hated

-I’ve never really understood the universal slandering of Nickelback.
+I’ve never really understood the universal slandering of Nickelback and why they’re so hated.
 I think they are far from being the worst band in the world.
 In fact I’d argue that Red Hot Chili Peppers are significantly more annoying, and have significantly less hits — but I’ll delve into that some other time.

 Nickelback bassist Mike Kroeger recently sat down with WSOU in promotion for the band’s 15th-anniversary release of their record, All the Right Reasons.

-During the appearance, Kroeger was asked about the public perception of the band: “What are your thoughts on the band’s pretty unfair reputation of being the bands that everyone loves to hate, that even borders with complete disrespect at times?”
+During the appearance, Kroeger was asked about the public perception of Nickelback and why they’re so hated: “What are your thoughts on the band’s pretty unfair reputation of being the bands that everyone loves to hate, that even borders with complete disrespect at times?”

 “I have a number of ways of looking at that,” he mused.
 “I think firstly, it’s sort of what happens when you become known by a lot of people; people feel like they’ve had enough and it’s time for you to move on, and they’re gonna be a part of what pushes you out of the lexicon.